imaginevision/Z-Camera-Doc/E2/protocol/http/http.md

 ```

 ## Get camera information
-You can use this command as 'ping' to see if the camera is OK.
+You can use this command as 'ping' to see if the camera is avaliable.

 ```HTTP
 GET /info